johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 If you have the disk space, proceed as bellow.
 If not, you can download only **some** of the files or simply move straight to Module 3.

-For this simple example, will download 4 modern human individuals from the 1000 genomes project.
+For this simple example, we will download 4 modern human individuals from the 1000 genomes project.
 The links for the samples are located in ```GitHub_Tutorial\1KG_Samples.txt ``` and you can download them using this loop:

 ```bash